herzbube/littlego-usermanual/littlego-usermanual/content/_index.md

 ### Areas of the user interface

-1. A toolbar with several buttons and an informative status text in the center.
+1. A toolbar with several buttons.
 The buttons shown on the left frequently change depending on the current context.
+The buttons shown on the right always stay the same.
 Follow [this link]({{< relref "ui-basics/play-toolbar" >}}) to see a list of all buttons that can appear.
-1. The Status Text in the toolbar centre shows context-related information such as whose turn it is to play.
+1. A Status Text that shows context-related information such as whose turn it is to play.
 [Read more]({{< relref "ui-basics/play-status-text" >}}).
 1. This button calls up a screen with information about the current game, such as the rules that are currently in force.
+Some of the information can be edited.
 [Read more]({{< relref "other-features/game-info-screen" >}}).
 1. This button calls up a menu with additional actions, of which the most important one probably is the action to start a new game with a different board size.
 Follow [this link]({{< relref "ui-basics/play-menu" >}}) to see a list of all actions that can appear in the menu.
 1. The Go board.
 Because no moves have been played yet it does not show any stones.
 Follow [this link]({{< relref "playing-the-game/how-to-play" >}}) for instructions how to place a stone and play the game.
 [This page]({{< relref "playing-the-game/start-a-new-game" >}}) explains how to change the board size.
 1. A few buttons for navigating back and forth between the nodes of the current game variation.
 Because no moves have been played yet all buttons are disabled.
 [Read more]({{< relref "game-organization/current-game-variation" >}}).